-Despite our extensive email filters that block out spam emails, there will occasionally be some emails that get through to your student email accounts.
+Our extensive email filters block out spam emails, however occasionally there will be some emails that get through to your student email accounts.
 In these instances it's important that you know how to identify spam/phishing emails and what to do.

 Please change your password if you’re still using your default one or feel your email may have been compromised

 Middlesex University will never ask for usernames or passwords in an email

 Don’t respond to emails you’re not expecting

 Don’t click on links in emails you’re not expecting, even from friends or University staff

 Never provide personal information such as passwords and banking details

 If unsure, call the sender of the email to confirm if it's real.